DarthStrom/BlackBox/README.md

     - Stay in the box (Hit)
     - Exit back out the way they came (Reflection)
     - Exit somewhere else (Detour)
-- The hider traces the ray's movement and responds with the result

 ## Ray Movement
-Hit: The ray travels into a ball
+Hit: The ray travels into a ball.

 <pre>
 ──────O
 </pre>

-Detour: Rays change direction (90 degrees) to avoid passing by a ball
+Detour: Rays change direction (90 degrees) to avoid passing by a ball.

 <pre>
     O